Skip to Main Content

 SWEET

-Sweet, crunchy, and crisp, C. baccatum pepper.
-Medium-sized elongated wrinkled fruits mature from pale green to a deep red.
-Measuring 3.3 to 5 inches long, 1 inch wide, and weighing between 0.5 and 1 ounce, they hang pendant and are quite seedy for their size.
-The plants are erect, moderately branching, and reach a height of 1.5 to 2.5 feet.
+C. baccatum.
+Sweet, crunchy, and crisp.
+Wrinkled fruits mature from pale green to a deep red.
+The donor recommends harvesting when green, as the skin tends to turn tough with age.
+Medium-sized elongate fruits measure 3.3-5" long, 1" wide, and weigh 0.5-1oz.
+Pendant and quite seedy for its size.
+Plants are erect, moderately branching, and reach 1.5-2.5' tall.
 White flowers with chartreuse spots.
-Highly productive when grown at Heritage Farm in 2023.
+Highly productive when grown in 2023 at Heritage Farm.
 George Iamarino has been growing this pepper in Patterson, NY, since 1993 from seeds he got from his father-in-law, Angelo Pozzuto (1924-2020) of the Bronx, NY.
 Angelo, an Italian immigrant from Colle Sannita in the Province of Benevento, Campania region, received the seeds from relatives in Argentina in 1990.
-George prefers to pick his peppers when they're 3-4 inches long, still tender and green because their skin tends to toughen as they ripen.
+George prefers to pick his peppers when they're 3-4 inches long, still tender and green, because their skin toughens as they ripen.
 George donated this variety to the SSE's collection in 2017.
 SSE Accession # 133217

 $3